Phongsavanhx/Liri-node-app/README.md

 You type in a search, (ie..
 Song, movie, band name..)
 It searches for it!

 Have fun!
-You just need to enter a command:
+You just need to enter a command followed by the movie, song, or concert you want to go to:
 * movie-this
 * concert-this
 * spotify-this